preface

 And it is exactly this need to address unfinished business that embodies this itching that brought me to Platform’s Archive as Catalyst grant programme in Spring of 2025.

-For years I had wanted to better inquire about my great grandfather and his role in deterring french imperialism in Syria.
-But not confined to the parameters of an academic paper or teach-in or visual ode, but as a devotional engagement, as a cultural producer AND an organiser AND a researcher.
-And the faith Platform’s staff had in my vague idea for a speculative letter-writing workshop turned an immaterial longing into a material project.
+For years I had wanted to better inquire about my great grandfather and his role in deterring french imperialism in what is now Syria.
+But not confined to the parameters of an academic paper or teach-in or visual ode, but as a cultural producer AND an organiser AND a researcher.
+As a devotional engagement, above all else.
+And the faith Platform’s team had in my vague idea for a speculative letter-writing workshop turned an immaterial longing into a material project.

 act one